Can't Get Enough (Of Your Love)

 "Can't Get Enough (Of Your Love)" is a song by English singer Kim Wilde, released as the third single from her seventh album, Love Moves (1990).
 It was also the first single from this album to be released in France (in its full-length album form), and the second in continental Europe and Australia (where it was edited).
 It was not released in the UK.
 The track was extended for the 12" and CD-single formats.
-The Single sold out 50.000 copies in France.
+The Single sold 50,000 units in France.
+In Israel, it peaked at number two on the Israeli Top-30.